f4ww4z/blog/content/post/gci-with-openmrs.md

 Next, as I was more comfortable with writing code for the OpenMRS Android client, I chose an Android client (AC) task that requires me to change the implementation of date entering on the registration screen.
 It took 5 days of reviews and feedback, but I felt glad when my code was merged.
 See my complete PR at [**AC-428**](https://github.com/openmrs/openmrs-contrib-android-client/pull/399).

-After completing the Android client task above, a mentor (also the leader of Android client project) advised me to write unit tests for the new implementation, so I did exactly that.
+After completing the Android client task above, a mentor (also the leader of the Android client project) advised me to write unit tests for the new implementation, so I did exactly that.
 See my [unit tests PR here](https://github.com/openmrs/openmrs-contrib-android-client/pull/403/).

 ### Outreach and Design tasks